-The federal Emergency Medical Treatment and Active Labor Act (EMTALA), 42 U.S.C. § 1395dd, requires hospitals receiving Medicare funds to provide appropriate medical screening to determine whether a patient has an emergency medical condition.
+The Federal Emergency Medical Treatment and Active Labor Act (EMTALA), 42 U.S.C. § 1395dd, requires hospitals receiving Medicare funds to provide appropriate medical screening to determine whether a patient has an emergency medical condition.
 EMTALA prohibits a hospital from transferring a patient with an emergency medical condition unless and until that condition has been stabilized.
 One of the purposes of EMTALA is to prevent hospital emergency departments from "dumping" patients who are unable to pay.
-EMTALA also states: "The provisions of this section do not preempt any State or local law requirement, except to the extent that the requirement directly conflicts with a requirement of this section."
+EMTALA also states that "[t]he provisions of this section do not preempt any State or local law requirement, except to the extent that the requirement directly conflicts with a requirement of this section."
 42 U.S.C. § 1395dd(f).
-The Secretary of Health and Human Services and the Centers for Medicare and Medicaid Services have waived 42 U.S.C. § 1395dd(a) so that hospitals can screen patients at a location offsite from the hospital's campus to prevent the spread of COVID-19.
+The Secretary of Health and Human Services and the Centers for Medicare and Medicaid Services (CMS) waived 42 U.S.C. § 1395dd(a) to give hospitals the ability to screen patients at a location offsite from the hospital's campus to prevent the spread of COVID-19.
 This Executive Order is not intended to conflict with EMTALA, and hospitals must still comply with all non-waived sections of EMTALA.

-This Executive Order authorizes CDPHE to order hospitals and freestanding emergency departments to transfer or cease the admission of patients to respond to the current disaster emergency due to COVID-19 in Colorado within the requirements of federal law.
+This Executive Order authorizes CDPHE to order hospitals and freestanding emergency departments to transfer or cease the admission of patients to respond to the current rise in cases due to COVID-19 in Colorado within the requirements of federal law.